AnimusPEXUS/dtk/README.md

 This is DTK (D graphical ToolKit).

 Currntly under heavy and deep develpment.
-It's far event to alpha.
+It's far even to alpha.

 DTK is thought to be higly portable, but currently it actually supports only SDL backend.